TomBoehm/micromdm_munki/README.md

   - installProfile
   - removeProfile

-Add Appstore Apps to Munki:
+Add Appstore Apps and Profiles to Munki:
 updateAppstoreApps.py lists all the VPP apps associated to micromdm and adds them to Munki as nopkg
 importProfile.py should be called with a .mobileconfig as argument.
 If adds the Profile as nopkg.